 The Level II HCPCS codes most commonly used in orthopedics fall within numerous types, including drugs, cast supplies, orthotics, and DME.

 Under HCPCS II coding the DME category begins with orthopedic-applicable supplies like canes, crutches, and walkers.
 However, this also includes products and devices used in other clinical specialties, like continuous positive airway pressure (CPAP) devices, pacemakers, and electrical stimulators, such as bone healing osteogenesis stimulators and transcutaneous electrical joint stimulation among others.

 Remember that HCPCS DME coding generally begins with the letter E, while some begin with the letter K.

-Looking at other specialization, for example, if a patient were to undergo a hip-replacement procedure after a car accident, then the code would be 0SR9019.
+Looking at other specializations, for example, if a patient were to undergo a hip replacement procedure after a car accident, then the code would be 0SR9019.
 However, the code for the equipment that the patient would need following his operation is a walker or a powered wheelchair, and this would be charged and coded differently.

 If a patient needed a wheelchair, he/ she would be coded as Z99.3.
-This is one of the ICD-10’s diagnosis codes that resembles to different meanings and facets of the billing process.
-Even if the patient is wheelchair bound for a temporary period, this code can be implemented.
+This is one of the ICD-10 diagnosis codes that resemble different meanings and facets of the billing process.
+Even if the patient is wheelchair-bound for a temporary period, this code can be implemented.

 Outsourcing your DME medical billing to Medical Billers and Coders (MBC) can help you streamline your billing process, reduce errors, and improve your bottom line.
 With our expertise, compliance, transparency, customer service, and technology, MBC can be the right choice for managing your DME Medical Billing.
 To know more about our DME Medical Billing Services, email us at: firstname.lastname@example.org or call us at 888-357-3226.